Annex-Engineering/Redoubt/README.md

-# Redoubt
+# Redoubt Printer
-Papejellys Pet Project - Moving Gantry - Fixed Bed - CoreXY

-This project is still a Work-In-Progress.
+> :warning: **This project is still in beta**: Over many months the design has proven itself in the closed beta.
+However dedicated skirts for the z drives are still missing.
+Partial CAD is included to make any design as you wish.

 Redoubt is entirely scratch design based on the efforts of the V2.2 for better performance, reliability and less maintenance.